Clindamycin capsules for infection

 Swallow the capsules with a full glass of water.
 This is so the capsules do not become lodged in your throat and cause irritation.
 Do not open the capsules.

 If you forget to take a dose, take one as soon as you remember.
-Try to take the correct number of doses each day, but do not take two doses at the same time to make up for any that have been missed.
+Do not take two doses at the same time to make up for any that have been missed.

 Getting the most from your treatment

-Some people develop thrush (redness and itching in the mouth or vagina) after taking a course of antibiotics.
+Some people develop thrush (oral or vaginal) after taking a course of antibiotics.
 If you think you have thrush, speak with your doctor or pharmacist for advice.

 This antibiotic may stop the oral typhoid vaccine from working.
 If you are due to have any vaccinations, make sure the person treating you knows that you are taking this medicine.